 Email Verification Services

 Often, when senders have cleaned their lists with these services, they still have poor inboxing rates.
-Some are outright blocked by anti-spam applications that recipient mail servers put up.
+Some emails are outright blocked by anti-spam applications that recipient email servers put up.
 At this point, it is not that these senders' lists are clean enough.
-Rather, these senders need to review the permissions that recipients gave them.
-The most important thing in sending email is permission.
-With permission, you never need to have your list cleaned by a third-party service.
+Rather, these senders need to review:

-SharpSpring helps customers by only advising to send to recipients who have expressly opted-in.
+Lead Gen & CRM helps customers by only advising to send to recipients who have expressly opted in.
 Starting with good permission, you just have to clean your list incrementally by removing bounced addresses, spam complaints, unsubscribes, and unengaged recipients as part of your own ongoing list management.
 Senders practicing such list management have consistently excellent deliverability.